 Interviewer: And what about other types of side effects that people might encounter?
 Pain?
 It doesn't sound like pain is too much of an issue.
-You'd mentioned that a lot of times patients just go home with Tylenol.
+You mentioned that a lot of times patients just go home with Tylenol.

 Dr. Ward: Yeah, so just like we've improved our ability to take care of surgical patients, we've also improved our ability to treat pain in the post-op period.

-So, after surgery, we often use local anesthetic that is constantly infused in the wound to try to take the edge off, and then we use multiple types of pain control, including narcotics, Tylenol, NSAIDs like ibuprofen, as well as other ones to try to take that edge off.
+So, after surgery, we often use a local anesthetic that is constantly infused in the wound to try to take the edge off, and then we use multiple types of pain control, including narcotics, Tylenol, NSAIDs like ibuprofen, as well as other ones to try to take that edge off.